Top and sides are generally square but worn with rustic weathering. Splits and worn ends can be present.

 - About: The classic, authentic railway sleeper.
 Rich in character.
 Offering both weathered & rustic looks, yet a true blue hardwood, which is naturally durable , so no chemicals are present or required.

 - Using product: Ready to use and will immediately look at home in a retaining wall or garden edging.
 Ideal for garden & vegetable beds.
 Easy and rewarding to work with.
-A grades work well as steps as the side profiles are still evident, B grades top surface is the best surface so ideal for edgings and retaining walls.
+A grades work well as steps as the side profiles are still evident, B grades top surface is the best surface so ideal for displaying in any position.

 - Interlinks comments / notes: The used hardwoods this thick are becoming more and more difficult to source, what is obtained goes out the door fairly fast.
-It is good that Australian hardwoods from decades ago imported into NZ are getting a second lease of life in NZ gardens, as again their durability and rustic appeal is fantastic.
+It is good that Australian hardwoods imported decades ago into NZ are getting a second lease of life in NZ gardens and landscapes everywhere, Their durability and rustic appeal is fantastic.